It is possible to overdo exercise for weight loss purposes

 Aerobic exercise and resistance training

 In another RCT with 119 overweight or obese adults, aerobic exercise four to five times a week for about 30 minutes each was most effective for weight loss and fat reduction, while resistance training added lean body mass.
 Lean body mass is very important.
 It does not cause weight reduction, but rather increased fitness (J Appl Physiol.
 2012 Dec;113(12):1831-1837).

 With weight loss, it’s important to delineate between thin and fit.
 Fitness includes a body composition of decreased body fat and increased lean muscle mass.
 To help achieve fit level, it’s probably best to have a combination of aerobic and anaerobic exercise (resistance training).
 Both contribute to achieving this goal.

 In conclusion, exercise can play a significant role in weight, whether with weight reduction, weight maintenance or increasing lean body mass.
 It appears that 30 minutes of exercise four to five times a week is best.
 Longer is not necessarily better.

 What is most important, however, is to exercise to the point where it energizes you, but doesn’t cause fatigue.
 This is because it is important not to be sedentary the rest of the day, but to remain active.
 We should also include a complete package of lifestyle modifications in general — diet, exercise and stress reduction — to get the most compelling results.

 Dr. Dunaief is a speaker, author and local lifestyle medicine physician focusing on the integration of medicine, nutrition, fitness and stress management.
-For further information, visit www.medicalcompassmd.com or consult your personal physician.
+For further information, go to the website www.medicalcompassmd.com and/or consult your personal physician.